nurdwerks/storymaker/Books/Book 4 - The Stone Season/Chapter 15 - The Battery.md

 ### Scene 2: The Stand

 - **Key Event:** Angelica and Aris debate the long-term versus short-term survival strategy.
-  - _Character Defining Moment:_ **Angelica Vance** — Chooses the signal, hoping that a rescue will save more lives than one night of warmth.
+  - _Character Defining Moment:_ **Angelica Ward** — Chooses the signal, hoping that a rescue will save more lives than one night of warmth.
-  - _Key Dialog:_ **Angelica Vance:** "If we don't call now, we're just waiting to die in a different room.
+  - _Key Dialog:_ **Angelica Ward:** "If we don't call now, we're just waiting to die in a different room.
 We have to take the gamble."

 ---